jpablodrexler/jp-photo-manager/Readme.md

 * Import images from game screenshots folder
 * Add your own metadata to the images
 * Search images

+For the whole roadmap for the application, please take a look at the [Trello board](https://trello.com/b/7OlQJdBw/jp-photo-manager)

 ## Run the application
 Open the solution file `JPPhotoManager/JPPhotoManager.sln` and run the `JPPhotoManager/JPPhotoManager/JPPhotoManager.csproj` project.